The Measurement Tool features 3 Modes.

 Figure 7.
 Advanced Measurements on the Create iGUIDE page.

-The Advanced Measurements feature can also be purchased at any time after an iGUIDE has been created.
 You can find out if Advanced Measurements has been activated on your iGUIDE on the Package & Add-ons page as seen in Figure 8.

 Figure 8.
 Advanced Measurements on the Package & Add-ons page.